buhrmi/buhrmi/README.md

 I'm a full-stack web developer from Germany, currently living in Da Nang, Vietnam, available for hire.

-You've got an idea stuck in your head, and you *just* need an developer?
-Tried some things in the past that didn't work out?
-Ready to give it another shot?
-Well, I'm here.
-Feel free to reach out at [hello@buhrmi.de](mailto:hello@buhrmi.de).

-Over the years, I've settled on my favourite tools for web app development, and combined them into my own little framework.
+Over the years I've settled on my favourite tools for web app development, and combined them into my own little framework.
 Introducing:

 ### Buhrmi's App Framework